Quantum metrics from length functions on \'etale groupoids: Preliminaries

 The right $C (\Go)$-module structure on $\E$ is given by

-Note that $\E$ is the space of continuous sections vanishing at infinity of the continuous field of Hilbert spaces with fibers given by $\ell^2(\G_u)$, $u \in \Go$.
+Note that $\E$ is the space of continuous sections of the continuous field of Hilbert spaces with fibers given by $\ell^2(\G_u)$, $u \in \Go$.
 We then have a left action of $C_c (\G)$ on $\E$ through convolution defined in the following manner